Testim raises $10 million to bring its automated software testing to native mobile apps

 Automated software testing platform Testim has raised $10 million in a series B round of funding led by SignalFire, with participation from Lightspeed Venture Partners, Meron Capital, NHN Ventures, and Spider Capital.

 Founded in 2014, Testim is one of a number of startups offering companies artificial intelligence (AI)-based tools to continuously test their software.
-Indeed, quality assurance (QA) is a core component of software development, but it can be a time-consuming endeavor.
-Automating many of the processes helps speeds things up and minimize bugs in public-facing versions of products.
+Quality assurance (QA) is a core component of software development, but it can be a time-consuming endeavor — automating these processes help speed things up and minimize bugs in public-facing versions of apps.

 “To remain competitive, software teams must move faster than ever,” noted Testim founder and CEO Oren Rubin.
 “We are helping them test more with much less effort, reducing their release risk and increasing their velocity to market.”